 My mum is mostly OK with.
 She is weirded out by the sexy moves but respects what I do.
-My dad is impressed by the strength involved, but can’t deal with the sexiness aspect.
+My dad is impressed by the strength involved, but sometimes feels awks about the sexiness aspect.
+He still put up a pole in our garden though!
 I keep sending him pics of my moves and he once answered the translation of “I can literally see everything love Dad,” bless him.

 Why do you do it?

 I started to pole dance at a really bad time in my life when I felt I was a bad, weak, useless person.
 Pole gave me back my strength and my confidence.
 You can read more about it in this post.

 How can you be a feminist and a pole dancer?